Polynomial mixing time of edge flips on quadrangulations: A lower bound for the spectral gap of

 Suppose $t,v$ are such that $l(v)-l(p(v))=1$ and $(q,e,s)$ appears in $P_\epsilon(t,t^{v,-})=(q_i,e_i,s_i)_{i=1}^k$ (that is, $q=q_l$, $e=e_l$ and $s=s_l$ for some $l\in\{1,\ldots,k\}$); we first consider the case where no root rotation sequence appears in $P_\epsilon(t,t^{v,-})$.
 Let $v_1$ and $v_2$ be the endpoints of $e$ in $q^{e,s}$; then $v$ corresponds to one of these two vertices in $q_1=\phi(t,\epsilon)$, since every edge $e_i$ is adjacent to $v$ in $q_i^{e_i,-}$ and subsequent quadrangulations in the flip path.
 In particular, since the degree of $v$ in $q_1$ is 1 and it increases by 1 with each flip in $P_\epsilon(t, t^{v,-})$, if $d_1$ and $d_2$ are the respective degrees of $v_1$ and $v_2$ in $q$, then $l=d_1$ or $l=d_2$, according to whether $v$ is $v_1$ or $v_2$.
 Suppose $v$ is $v_1$; let $\eta_0,\ldots,\eta_{d_1-1}$ be the edges incident to $v_1$ in $q$, in clockwise order around $v_1$, numbered so that $e$ will end up in between $\eta_{d_1-1}$ and $\eta_0$ in $q^{e,s}$.
 Then $q_1=\phi(t,\epsilon)=((q^{\eta_{d_1-1},+})^{\eta_2,+})^{\ldots})^{\eta_1,+}$, since $e_i$ corresponds to the edge $\eta_{d_{i-1}}$ in $q$.
 We therefore have only 2 possibilities for $(t,v)$.

 Now suppose a root rotation sequence does appear in $P_\epsilon(t,t^{v,-})$; if it appears strictly after $(q,e,s)$, then the reasoning above is still valid.
 If it appears strictly before, then the root of $q$ is some $\eta_j$, and -- reasoning as before -- the quadrangulation $q_1$ is recovered by inserting the reverse of a root rotation sequence right before applying the clockwise flip of $\eta_j$ (or right at the end if $j=0$).
 We are left to deal with the case where $(q,e,s)$ actually belongs to a root rotation sequence.
-Notice that there is a finite number of possibilities for the quadrangulation $q'$ obtained at the end of the root rotation sequence, since the sequence only acts within (at most) three adjacent faces, two of which are adjacent to $e$.
+Notice that the number of possibilities for the quadrangulation $q'$ obtained at the end of the root rotation sequence is bounded by a constant independent of $n$, since the sequence only acts within (at most) three adjacent faces, two of which are adjacent to $e$.
 Having established some $q'$ to be the quadrangulation in question, the vertex $v$ must be one of the endpoints of the root edge $e'$ of $q'$.
 As before, we can now reconstruct $q_1$ by labelling $\eta_0,\ldots,\eta_{d_{i-1}}$ the edges incident to this endpoint and performing the appropriate reverse root rotation sequence, followed by clockwise flips on $\eta_{d_{i-1}},\ldots,\eta_1$.

 Similarly, suppose $t,v$ are such that $l(v)=l(p(v))$ and $(q,e,s)$ appears in $P_\epsilon(t,t^{v,-})$; if $(q,e,s)$ appears in $P_\epsilon(t^{v,+},t^{v,-})$, then $\phi(t^{v,+},\epsilon)$ can be reconstructed as above, hence $t=(t^{v,+})^{v,=}$.
 Otherwise we have $(q,e,s)=P_\epsilon(t,t^{v,+})$, hence $q=\phi(t,\epsilon)$.